South S660N Product review

 The South S660 offers affordable quality results for traditional surveying and construction applications, but is also great for non-traditional uses: landscape architecture, GIS and forensics.

 - RTK Enabled for 1-2cm accuracy.
-Compatible with RTK Direct via your software
+Compatible with RTK FIX via your software

 - 336 channels

 - GPS, Glonass, Galileo, Beidou, QZSS and SBAS

 This receiver can be used in all applications where a centimetre accurate position is needed: